No. 11 Michigan State sweeps Minnesota with 70-52 win

 Carr stole the ball from Hall for a breakaway at the midpoint of the second half, but he tried and missed a dunk off the front rim instead of laying it up in an awkward moment of apparent indecision while the Gophers trailed 53-40.
 They had a stretch of 7:07 without a basket, missing eight attempts, until Carr’s three-point play cut the lead to 54-45.

-Winston and the Spartans always had an answer, though, whether with a clutch 3-pointer or a backdoor cut to the basket to finish a clever give-and-go.
+Winston and the Spartans always had an answer, though, whether with a clutch 3-pointer or a well-executed pick-and-roll.

 Burton, who returned to the university in 2013 to complete his degree, works with youth and athletics for the public school system in his native Detroit.
 Burton joined Lou Hudson, Charley Mencel, Trent Tucker, Whitey Skoog, Mychal Thompson, Kevin McHale, Randy Breuer, Jim Brewer and Dick Garmaker with their numbers on banners in the rafters.